pip-services/pip-services-docs/content/en/python/messaging/queues/message_queue.md

 ### Description

-The MessageQueue clas allows you to create a message queue that is used as a basis for specific message queue implementions.
+The MessageQueue class allows you to create a message queue that is used as a basis for specific message queue implementions.

 ##### Configuration parameters
 - **name**: name of the message queue